How to Export from Vietnam To The EU // Regulations, Taxes, and Tariffs when importing to the European Union

 Système Intégré de Gestion de Licenses

-The Système Intégré de Gestion de Licenses (SIGL) is the most important database for regulations that applies on a Federal level in the European Union, and all member states follow.
-This translates to “Integrated System For Managing Exports And Import Licenses.”
-It is applied in the EU for some of the largest import items, such as textiles, footwear, wood, and steel/metals.
+The Système Intégré de Gestion de Licenses (SIGL) is the primary database for regulations that apply at the federal level in the European Union, to which all member states adhere.
+This translates to “Integrated System for Managing Exports and Import Licenses.”
+It is applied in the EU for some of the largest import items, including textiles, footwear, wood, and metals.

 Visit the SIGL website to find the latest updates on regulations that apply to all third countries (non-member states).
-Ensure you comply with SIGL regulations in your area to get your product imported on EU soil.
+Ensure you comply with SIGL regulations in your area to facilitate the import of your product into the EU.

 Textile Regulations In The EU

 The textile directives of the SIGL system deal with import authorizations for all textiles imported into the EU.
-In certain years, the textile industry in the EU can have restrictions such as quotas on textiles being imported from certain countries.
+In certain years, the EU textile industry may face restrictions, such as quotas on textile imports from specific countries.
 When writing, there aren’t any restrictions or quotas imposed on Vietnam.

-The new textile regulations (EU 2015/936) of the European Parliament and the Council dictate specific import rules for textiles imported from countries that are not included in bilateral agreements with the EU.
-This does NOT apply to Vietnam because it has an FTA with the European Union.
+The new textile regulations (EU 2015/936) of the European Parliament and the Council stipulate specific import rules for textiles imported from countries not covered by bilateral agreements with the EU.
+This does not apply to Vietnam because it has a Free Trade Agreement (FTA) with the European Union.

 Wood Regulations In The EU